vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 ## Backend API

-The REST API will have to simple GET endpoints that aggregate patient data from the EHR api.
+The REST API will have two simple GET endpoints that aggregate patient data from the EHR api.

 ### Endpoint #1